brownplt/Resugarer/confection/README.md

            | [term, ..., term]

 Each grammar file specifies a core and surface grammar, and a set of rewrite rules.
-See racket.grammar for an example.
+See racket/racket.grammar for an example.